Building a Data Dashboard for Magic: The Gathering: Initial Design Considerations: Introduction

 Together, these studies highlight an emerging research space at the intersection of AI, visualization, and trading card games.
 However, we identified two critical research gaps in \ac{MTG} related research.
-First, there is a lack of research on \ac{MTG}'s most popular format, Commander.
+First, \textbf{there is a lack of research on \ac{MTG}'s most popular format, Commander}.
 This format has become especially popular due to its large deck size, singleton rules, and focus on synergy-driven gameplay.
 This richness makes deck construction and strategy development both rewarding and challenging, as players must navigate vast card pools, hidden synergies, and shifting metagames.
-Second, although community-driven resources and APIs (e.g., Scryfall (\texttt{\url{www.scryfall.com}}) and MTGJSON (\texttt{\url{www.mtgjson.com}})) and deck-building websites (e.g., Archidekt (\texttt{\url{www.archidekt.com}}) or Moxfield (\texttt{\url{www.moxfield.com}})) provide comprehensive card data or data visualizations to track deck metrics, there is currently no research on visual analytics for MTG gameplay data, leaving players without interactive tools to explore strategic patterns or deck performance.
+Second, although community-driven resources and APIs (e.g., Scryfall \cite{scryfallScryfallMagic} and MTGJSON \cite{mtgjsonMTGJSON}) and deck-building websites (e.g., Archidekt \cite{archidektDeckBuilder} or Moxfield \cite{moxfieldMoxfield}) provide comprehensive card data or data visualizations to track deck metrics, \textbf{there is currently no research on visual analytics for MTG gameplay data}, leaving players without interactive tools to explore strategic patterns or deck performance.
+Therefore, we believe that a visualization dashboard enabling players to explore the game's rich dataset will enhance the visualization community by demonstrating effective visual idioms and task designs, while also improving players' awareness of gameplay mechanics in this complex game.

 In this paper, we report on the initial stages of a design study to develop a visualization dashboard for Commander.
 Our approach draws from design studies~\cite{sedlmair2012design} in visualization research, focusing on supporting players in understanding synergies, situating their decks within broader strategic contexts, and assessing their performance against other players.
-Specifically, we contribute with: \begin{itemize} \item A user-task analysis to identify requirements for a data visualization dashboard tailored to the Commander format. \item An evaluation of users' comprehension and preferences through a structured user test of data visualizations. \end{itemize}
+Specifically, we contribute to \ac{HCI} evaluation methods with: \begin{itemize} \item A user-task analysis to identify requirements for a data visualization dashboard tailored to the Commander format of \ac{MTG}. \item An evaluation of users' comprehension and preferences through a structured user test of data information visualizations. \end{itemize}